As Part of its “Back to Growth Strategy,” Neopost Proceeds with the Divestment of Human Inference

 Human Inference is a provider of customer data quality solutions mainly for the Benelux market with about 35 employees in the Netherlands.
 In 2017, its sales accounted for less than 1% of the total Group sales or about 3% of Neopost Additional Operations.

 Neopost is a global leader in mail solutions, business process management, customer experience management and parcel locker solutions.
-Its mission is to deliver reliable solutions that create relevant and personalised interactions.
+Its mission is to deliver reliable solutions that create relevant and personalized interactions.
 With a direct presence in 29 countries and more than 5,800 employees, Neopost reported annual sales of €1.1 billion in 2017.
 Its products and services are sold in more than 90 countries.
 Neopost is listed in compartment A of Euronext Paris and belongs to the SBF 120 index.